nerajbobra/lstm-qrs-detector/README.md

 ![sel100](https://github.com/nerajbobra/lstm-qrs-detector/blob/master/plots/sel100.png "sel100")

 ## 2. Preprocess the Data
 First, the baseline wander is removed.
-Instead of using an FIR filter, which will inevitabely remove frequencies of interest regardless of how well it is designed, the method of local linear regression is used instead.
+Instead of using an FIR filter, which will inevitably remove frequencies of interest regardless of how well it is designed, the method of local linear regression is used instead.
 The idea is basically to calculate a linear regression over a window of about 1.5 seconds, and then define the "baseline" to be the center of that window.
 Then shift the window forward by one point, and repeat.
 The process is extremely efficient because the linear regression can be solved in a closed form analytical solution, as explained below:

 <img src="https://github.com/nerajbobra/lstm-qrs-detector/blob/master/linear_regression.jpg" width="600">